 - put a limit on how much cash can be taken out of any joint accounts by one person, and

-- change any joint accounts so that all larger withdrawals need two people's approval.
+- change the account so that all larger withdrawals need both account holders to sign for them.

-If all the accounts are in one person's name, you might have to go to court to get a financial restraining order to make sure the person doesn't take all the money out of the account.
+If all of the accounts are in your spouse's name, you might have to go to court to get a financial restraining order to make sure they don't take all the money out of the account.
 Get legal advice about this as soon as possible.

-If you're the primary account holder (the person responsible for the card) of any shared credit cards, call your credit card company and ask them to remove your spouse from the account.
+If you're the primary account holder (the person responsible) of any credit cards you and your spouse both use, call your credit card company and ask them to remove your spouse from the account.
 Or, you can ask them to lower the credit card limit.

 Protect any land or house properties from being sold or borrowed against

-If a property is in your spouse's name and you want to protect your property from being sold or borrowed against (used as collateral or security for a loan), you can:
+If a property is in your spouse's name and you want to protect your interest in the property from being sold or borrowed against (used as collateral or security for a loan), speak to a lawyer.